 Don’t forget industry benchmarking information

 In addition to the free resources from Google, there are other high quality resources available that can help you conduct market research such as IBISWorld, Australia’s largest provider of industry-based research.
-You can get free access to IBISWorld reports and data by visiting our office in the Perth CBD.
+You can get free access to IBISWorld reports and data by contacting us.

 Our website has a range of free information to help you boost your business marketing (including free templates) and find out more about exporting.
 You can also contact our free business advisory service to speak to one of our business advisers on a range of business topics.